jedbur/jedbur.github.io/_pages/about.md

 I was born in Krakow, and grew up in the UK.
 Prior to my PhD I attended Brasenose College, University of Oxford.
 My Bachelor’s was in Physics & Philosophy, and my Master’s in Mathematical & Theoretical Physics.
 Aside from my research, I teach Physics to 1st year Natural Science students at Emmanuel College, Cambridge.

 [I also tutor Maths & Physics!](/tutoring/)

-In a few weeks, this page will replace [the old design](https://www.jedburkat.com).

 ***